 When George Orwell, plagued by severe bouts with pneumonia, wrote Nineteen Eighty Four shortly after the end of World War II, neither he nor anyone else could have known just what a precise picture of the future he painted…. almost a self-fulfilling prophecy.
 With its ever-increasing and spine-chilling pertinence, the dystopian novel has become one of the most frequently adapted pieces of contemporary Anglo-Saxon literature over the past couple of decades, although few French theatre companies ventured into this territory.
 But Théâtre Anthéa’s house company Collectif 8 did not shy away from the challenge, immersing the story in its unique universe at the nexus of theatre and cinema.
-Playing in Antibes from March 4 through 20, the Orwellian saga 1984 is decidedly another signature play in Collectif 8’s fabled ascent to theatrical zenith.
+Playing in Antibes through 17th October 2021, the Orwellian saga 1984 is decidedly another signature play in Collectif 8’s fabled ascent to theatrical zenith.

 To understand C8’s adaptation and artistic vision requires a closer look at what informs it – George Orwell’s biography and the novel that catapulted him to timeless acclaim.